-9. LINE OF CREDIT
+8. LINE OF CREDIT

-The Foundation renewed its revolving line of credit on October 23, 2019 through November 15, 2022.
+The Foundation has a revolving line of credit that matures on November 15, 2022.
 The Foundation is the sole guarantor and the loan is collateralized by a deed of trust on real property belonging to the Foundation LLC (Los Angeles, CA headquarters) plus an assignment of rents and is guaranteed by the Foundation.
 The agreement requires the Foundation to maintain, on a quarterly basis, liquid assets of not less than \$2.6 million.